Recent Posts

 - Droopy eyelid

-These symptoms can be caused by something as simple as a change in your eyeglass or contact lens prescription, or it may signal a more serious diabetic change.
+These symptoms may indicate you need a change in your eyeglass or contact lens prescription, or signal other more serious diseases, such as diabetic-related ocular complications like diabetic retinopathy.

-When diabetic eye disease is found early and managed diligently by an ophthalmologist or an optometrist, it can be stopped or slowed; though, the best treatment is to prevent the development of diabetic retinopathy.
 Strict control of your blood glucose levels reduces your risk of developing vision loss from diabetic retinopathy.
-In addition, closely related, high blood pressure, kidney problems and high cholesterol also should be controlled, as they too can affect the blood vessels in your eyes.
+In addition, you should control high blood pressure and cholesterol, as they can affect the retinal health of your eyes.